koringz/reojs/components/reo.hook/README.md

 ```
 <a name="reader" href="#reader">#</a> own_then.<b>reader</b>()

-The way to render is to pass a string through the `reader ()` method.
-This string is the string in the `on` method.
-If you set the string, the default is the way to output the last module.
+The way to render is to pass a string through the `reader ()` method, which is a string in the `on` method.
+If you do not set a string, the last module will be output by default.
 ```js
 var ret = own_then.reader('success'); // => ret = 8yes
 or use: